 Rabies is a fatal infection of the central nervous system caused by the virus belonging to the Rhabdoviridae family.
 It is found in almost all warm-blooded mammals and is of great concern due to it being zoonotic (transmissible from animals to humans).

 The disease is found in all continents of the world except Australia and Antarctica.
-Although Australia doesn’t have rabies, bats in Australia are known to carry a virus known as Australian bat lyssavirus (ABL), which is closely related to the rabies virus.
-As far as I am aware, there have been no reported cases of cats in Australia contracting ABL, although humans have caught the disease.
+Although Australia doesn’t have rabies, bats in Australia are known to carry a virus known as Australian bat lyssavirus (ABL), which is a close relative to the rabies virus.
+There have been no cases of infection in Australian cats although human infection has occurred.
 This article refers to rabies only, not ABL.

 The virus doesn’t live long outside the body and is susceptible to most common disinfectants.

 The incubation period of rabies is from 30-90 days but may take as long as a year.
 As a general rule, the further from the brain the bite occurs, the longer the incubation period.
 The animal is not contagious during the incubation period.

 The virus is shed in the saliva and primarily transmitted via bite wounds.
 The virus initially replicates in the muscle cells until it has reached a high enough concentration to reach nearby sensory and motor nerve endings .
 From there it makes its way to the spinal cord and eventually the brain.
 Once in the brain, it travels back along the nerves to the mouth, where it enters the saliva.